kbujari/kbujari.github.io/src/routes/blog/windows-vm-passthrough.md

 ---
-title: 'Making a High Performance Windows 10 VM with GPU-Passthrough'
+title: 'Making a high performance Windows 10 VM'
 date: '2022-01-15'
 imgurl: '/blog/windows-vm-passthrough/networks.jpg.webp'
-topics: 'VFIO Gaming Virtualization'
+topics: 'VFIO Gaming Virtualization Medium'
 ---

 In early 2021, I transitioned my personal computers to Arch Linux and while the experience has been excellent overall, there are a few shortcomings in the software compatibility department, mainly with a few games (League of Legends) and software I need to use for school (Multisim).
 While these can be "run" using wine, I found that the experience left a lot to be desired, and for school especially, I wanted to make sure I was in an environment supported by my classes.